COVID-19

 So make your home’s outdoors as much of bird sanctuary as possible.
 If you help the birds…they’ll help you right back!
 In the meantime, if you need a little restorative birdsong uplift, try out Bird Song Opera.
 It’s great.

-Deck and Patio is well set up to develop landscape plans without meeting clients in person.
-For example, we do not need to see your property first-hand to begin planning.
+There can also be issues with timing.
+You might be busy with other priorities.
+The good news is we do not need to see your property first-hand to begin planning.
 All we need — via email or phone — is a rough idea of what you are hoping for.

 Google Earth Map